BrandEmbassy/interview/README.md

 # BrandEmbassy Contacts

+# IMPORTANT!!!
+TESTED ONLY IN GOOGLE CHROME  62.X

 ## Implementation Notes

 The `Client` app is a plain `React` app with only one external dependency for the server-side communication via [Socket.IO](https://socket.io/).
 But no UI lib or state-management lib dependencies.